leandrosardi/blackops/README.md

 Such a configuration file is written with Ruby syntax.

-The `ops` command has a Ruby interpreted enbedded, so you don't need to have Ruby installed in your computer.
+The `ops` command has a Ruby interpreter enbedded, so you don't need to have Ruby installed in your computer.

 **config.rb**